National Gallery of Canada: Collection

-As of October 2018, the National Gallery of Canada permanent collection holds over 93,625 works, representing a number of artistic movements and eras in art history.
-The Gallery has a large and varied collection of paintings, works on paper, sculpture and photographs.
-The earliest works acquired by the museum were from Canadian artists, with Canadian art remaining the focus for the institution.
-However, its collection also includes a number of works from artists around the world.
-The museum's collection has been built up through purchase and donations.
-The museum organizes its own travelling exhibitions to exhibit its collection, travelling across Canada and abroad.
-The National Gallery is the largest lender of artwork in Canada, sending out approximately 800 pieces a year.
+As of October 2018, the National Gallery of Canada's permanent collection holds more than 93,625 works, representing several artistic movements and eras in art history.
+The Gallery has a large and varied collection of paintings, works on paper, sculptures and photographs.
+The earliest works acquired by the museum were from Canadian artists, with Canadian art remaining the focus of the institution.
+However, its collection also includes several works from artists around the world.
+The Gallery's collection has been built up through purchases and donations.
+The Gallery organizes its own travelling exhibitions to exhibit its collection, travelling across Canada and abroad.
+The National Gallery is the largest lender of art in Canada, sending out approximately 800 works a year.

-The museum's prints and drawings collection includes 27,000 works on paper dating from the 15th century to the present.
+The Gallery's prints and drawings collection includes 27,000 works on paper, dating from the 15th century to the present day.
 The prints and drawing collection includes 10,000 works on paper by Canadian artists; more than 800 of these prints and drawings being crafted by Inuit artists.
 The prints and drawing collection also includes 2,500 drawings and 10,000 prints by American, Asian, and European artists.

-The museum also has approximately 400 works from Asian artists, dating from the 200 CE to 19th century.
-The museum's Asian collection began in the early 20th century, with a number of works originating from the collection of Nasli Heeramaneck.
-The museum's also has a collection of photographs.
+The Gallery also has approximately 400 works from Asian artists, dating from 200 CE to the 19th century.
+The Gallery's Asian collection began in the early 20th century, with a number of works originating from the collection of Nasli Heeramaneck.
+The Gallery also has a collection of photographs.
 A number of the photographs in the collection originated from the defunct Canadian Museum of Contemporary Photography.

 Until the mid-1980s, the Gallery's mandate did not include collecting art by Indigenous peoples.
-It was a settler institution.
-This has been much critiqued and led to important changes in the gallery from the 1980s onwards.
-Despite a major re-hang in 2003 of the Canadian galleries to include Indigenous art for the first time, the Gallery continues to work towards more equitable representation of Indigenous art, particularly in the historic galleries.
+This has been much critiqued, and led to important changes at the Gallery from the 1980s onwards.
+Despite a major re-hang in 2003 of the Canadian galleries to include Indigenous art for the first time, the Gallery continues to work towards more equitable representation of Indigenous art, particularly in its historical galleries.

 The largest work in the Gallery is the entire interior of the Rideau Street Chapel, which formed part of the Convent of Our Lady Sacred Heart, The interior decorations of the Rideau Street Chapel were designed by Georges Couillon in 1887.
-The chapel interior was acquired by the musum in 1972, when the convent was slated for demolition.
-The interior's 1,123 pieces was dismantled, stored and reconstructed within the gallery as a work of art in 1988.
+The chapel interior was acquired by the Gallery in 1972, when the convent was slated for demolition.
+The 1,123-piece interior was dismantled, stored and reconstructed within the Gallery as a work of art in 1988.